-Often airlines allow you to buy tickets that include these fees so that you can avoid paying these fees at check-in.
+Often airlines allow you to buy tickets that include these fees so you can avoid paying these fees at check-in.
 Sometimes, these tickets will cost you less than if you bought a cheaper ticket and paid the fees at the check-in counter.
 (This is true with Easy Jet and Ryan Air).

-Tip #3: Bring The Correct ID or Passport
+Tip #3: Bring The Correct ID or Passport at Check-In

 Some airlines, most notably budget carriers, will charge you extra to print out the boarding pass at the ticket counter.

 Tip #4: Proof of Onward Passage